spapas/django-deploy-cookiecutter/README.md

 ## Usage

-You can use this cookiecutter by answering to the questions to create a bunch of useful files.
+You can use this cookiecutter by answering to the questions to create a bunch of useful files:

+* A gunicorn.ini.py file for your project (this should be put inside your project dir; if you already have one ignore it)
+* An etc/nginx/conf.d/project.conf with nginx configuration to serve your project and static files
+* A etc/systemd/system/project.service file to control your gunicorn instance
+* An optional etc/systemd/system/redis.service and a redis.conf file to control a redis instance for your app (if you don't need redis just ignore them)

 Then run `./deploy.sh` to see the steps needed for deployment, for example:

 ```bash
 cd /home/serafeim